knowlab/daindex/README.md

 ## Tutorials

 - We provide a basic use case for the deterioration-allocation index: [basic_tutorial.ipynb](./tutorials/basic_tutorial.ipynb).
+- A more complex tutorial around the MEPS dataset is under construction: [meps_tutorial.ipynb](./tutorials/meps_tutorial.ipynb).
 - More tutorials will be added, including those for replicating studies on HiRID and MIMIC datasets.

 ## Contact